Azgaar/armoria-api/README.md

 ![example5](https://armoria.herokuapp.com/png/100.0005)

 Try it: [armoria.herokuapp.com/?size=500&format=svg&seed=123](https://armoria.herokuapp.com/?size=500&format=svg&seed=123).

 Remove seed to generate random coat or arms: [armoria.herokuapp.com/?size=500&format=svg](https://armoria.herokuapp.com/?size=500&format=svg)

 ## Usage

 #### Parameters

-Basic usage is to request image generation with URL parameters:
+Basic usage is to request coat of arms generation with URL parameters:

 > armoria.herokuapp.com/`format`/`size`/`seed`

 * **format:** `svg` | `png` | `jpg` | <small>default:</small> `svg`

 Armoria generates all images in `svg` by default.
-But as there are cases, where `svg` cannot be used, the tool can also convert images to `png` and `jpg`.
-Raster images quality depends on size, but relatively big images has significant file size and may be slow to get.
+But as there are cases where `svg` cannot be used, the tool can convert images to `png` and `jpg`.
+Raster images quality depends on size, but relatively big images may be slow to get.
 There can be also conversion issues, so `svg` is preferable.

 The main differences between `png` and `jpg` (also known as `jpeg`) are that `png` is lossless format and it supports transparency, while `jpg` is more compressed and has solid background.
 Out of this two  I would recommend to use `png`.

-* **size:** `integer` | <small>default:</small> `500`
+* **size:** `number` | <small>default:</small> `500`

 Size in pixels.
-Can be any integer set as `200` or `200px`.
+Can be any number set as `200` or `200px`.
 For `svg` it just sets `width` and `height`, raster images are getting actually rescaled and it defines their quality and file size.

 * **seed:** `string` | <small>optional</small>

-Seed is a string (e.g. `123` considered as `"123"`) that defines procedural coat of arms generation.
+Seed is a string (i.e. `123` is considered as `"123"`) that defines procedural coat of arms generation.
 The same string will produce the same coat of arms irrespective of size and image format.
 This statement is only valid if generation code remains the same, so seed must not be used as a saving method.

 If `seed` is not provided, the tool generates random 9-digits value.
-So omit `seed` parameter if you want to get random coat of arms for each request.
+Omit `seed` parameter if you want to get random coat of arms for each request.

 #### Query attributes